chowarth/Xamarin.UITest.SpecFlowPlugin/README.md

 This is achieved by taking advantage of [SpecFlow feature tags](https://docs.specflow.org/projects/specflow/en/latest/Gherkin/Gherkin-Reference.html#tags) and replacing the default `NUnit.TestFixtureAttribute` on the generated test fixture.

+> **NOTE**: Each platform is also added as a category on the appropriate `NUnit.TextFixtureAttribute` so that you can then use them with the `--include-category` argument when running UI Tests.

 ## Getting Started

 1. The first thing to do is to install the SpecFlow extension for Visual Studio: